kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 <br>

 ## Last changes and notes:<br>

+### Nov25 2024
+- Improving the CW Morse Decoder.
+It is still under test (well... all features are always under test).<br>

 ### Oct28 2024
 - Including a CW Morse Decoder.
 It will try to interpret the CW sound and translate it to letters on display.
 To enable the decoder you just need to select CW on MODE menu and tune to the highest sound level CW reception.
 It is still not working properlly, under test (I also notice some issues with the CW filter).<br>